blasvinas/golang/README.md

 | int32 | -2147483648 to 2147483647 |
 | int64 | -9223372036854775808 to 9223372036854775807 |

-Go define some aliases to some of of the integer types as described below.
+Go defines some aliases to some of of the integer types as described below.

 * byte alias to uint8.
 * int alias to int32 or int64 depending on the number of bits of the CPU where you are running the program.
 * uint alias to unsigned int.
+* rune alias to int32

 Unless you have a specific need about the size or the sign,  use int when declaring your variables.